 Big Almaty Lake is a stunning natural lake, surrounded by towering mountains, a mere 30 kilometres south of the city centre.

-The lake itself is located at 2,500 metres above sea level, in the heart of the Trans-Ili Alatau mountains.
+The lake itself is located at 2,500 metres above sea level, in the heart of the Trans-Ili Alatau mountains (part of the wider Tien Shan mountains).
 Easy accessibility, combined with spectacular scenery, makes this one of the most popular day trips from Almaty.

 Next to Big Almaty Lake is the Tian Shan Astronomical Observatory.
 Founded in 1957, it was one of the most important observatories in the Soviet Union, and is still in regular use today.
 If you ask the guards nicely, they might let you in to explore (although this isn’t guaranteed).